 Read about what the Clark Scholars are up to here.

 The Johns Hopkins University A. James Clark Scholar Program incorporates a required curriculum that parallels the mission of the foundation and aligns with the students’ interest.
 Additionally, these courses help fulfill the requirements of the Entrepreneurship and Management minor.

-Fall: Introduction to Business: Clark Scholars Cohort Section
+Fall: EN.660.105 (section 09) Foundations of American Enterprise: Clark Scholars Cohort Section

-Winter: Intersession opportunity to study abroad in Israel or Denmark
+Winter: EN.661.312 Intersession opportunity to study abroad in Israel or Denmark

 The A. James Clark Scholars also engage in a variety of activities around the campus and within the local community, including: